Leaving behind Ruth Veranna and the other Goddards ….. Adeline takes us back and “we return up Burr Lane until we come

 He traded as a shoemaker in Kensington before appearing at Severn’s Yard off High Street as a coalminer in the 1871 census.
-There were at least ten children born in the family and these are probably the ‘Wheatleys’ referred to by Adeline.
+There were at least eleven children born in the family and these are probably the ‘Wheatleys’ referred to by Adeline.

-After the death of his wife Ann at Severn’s Yard in May 1877, Charles was living with his daughter Jane, her husband, Elijah Rigley, and their ten children at several addresses in the Station Road area, until he entered the Cossall Almshouses in later life.
+After the death of his wife Ann at Severn’s Yard on May18th, 1877, Charles was living with his daughter Jane, her husband, Elijah Rigley, and their ten children at several addresses in the Station Road area, until he entered the Cossall Almshouses in later life.

 On Tuesday, June 19th 1892 Charles was visiting his daughter Jane at her home at 42 King Street, and left at about 8.30pm to walk back to Cossall via Ilkeston Junction, a route that he travelled regularly and knew well.
 He reached the railway lines at the Junction, went through a small gate and started to cross the three lines there, apparently with head down.
 At that moment the 8.20 passenger train from Nottingham was approaching the station.
 Walter Walker of 5 Taylor Street, gateman at this level crossing, saw all these events, saw that the train was about to hit Charles, whom he knew well and shouted to him to stop.
 Perhaps in the heat of the moment he forgot that Charles was very deaf and so took no notice of his cry.
 The train hit the old man and he was killed instantly.

-At the inquest on Thursday afternoon at the Middleton Hotel, there was talk of a installing a warning red light for passengers at the station, of locking the gates when trains were approaching and of building a footbridge over the lines.
+At the inquest on the following Thursday afternoon at the Middleton Hotel in Station Road, there was talk of a installing a warning red light for passengers at the station, of locking the gates when trains were approaching and of building a footbridge over the lines.
 The jury returned a verdict of ‘Accidental death’, with recommendations that the public should be better protected at this crossing.

 The ‘Spencers’ were lacemaker Amos, youngest child of Benjamin and Ann (nee Harrison) ; his wife Ann, formerly Ann Hives Chadwick, daughter of Charles and Mary (nee Hives), whom Amos married on August 3rd 1852 ; and ten of their 12 children — their first two children died in infancy.